jonathanhogg/coderdojo-sequencer/README.md

 # coderdojo-sequencer
 CoderDojo Sonic Pi/Bare Touch music sequencer

-This code was used in the CoderDojo Glasgow Science Museum workshops of Saturday 30 Feb 2016.
+This code was used in the CoderDojo Glasgow Science Centre workshops of Saturday 30 Feb 2016.

 The Arduino code for the Bare Touch board is in `touchpad`, the Python